xta0/xta0.me/_posts/2020-02-10-Paper-Reading-01.md

 - <mark>The main reason to switch to an accelerator/coprocessor is power-efficiency and stability in execution time.
 Speedup is largely a secondary effect</mark>.

-- Inference performance variability in the field is much worse than standalone benchmarking results.
-Variability poses a problem for user-facing applications with real-time constraints.
+- <mark>Inference performance variability in the field is much worse than standalone benchmarking results.</mark> Variability poses a problem for user-facing applications with real-time constraints.
 To study these effects,there is a need for system-level performance modeling.

-## THE LAY OF THE LAND: A LOOK AT SMARTPHONES FACEBOOK RUNS ON
+## A LOOK AT SMARTPHONES FACEBOOK RUNS ON

 ### 2.2 Mobile CPUs show little diversity